1st - Library and Friends of the Library events - no use fee

 Custodial fees will be charged for cleaning the facility after each event.
-The fee is generally $25.00, but depends on the specific event.
+The fee is generally $25.00, but will depend on the specific requirements of the event.
 The fee will be set at the time the booking is approved.

 The fee covers cleaning the floors, bathrooms, and kitchen and foyer areas.
 Groups are responsible for wiping off chairs and tables and putting them in the storage units which are located in the Hall.

-All bookings are done by contacting the the Scheduling Coordinator, Colleen Swider, c/o Keene Public Library, 60 Winter St, Keene, NH 03431.
+All bookings are done by contacting Colleen Swider, c/o Keene Public Library, 60 Winter St, Keene, NH 03431.